garrettbland/workhays/README.md

 ### Environment Variables

-Create a `prefs.arc` file in the root directory.
+Run `npx arc env` to populate `prefs.arc` from AWS.
 This file is ignored by git and is not commited.
 The `@env` pragma is used so we can use different environment variables for different environment.
 Example below.

 ```
 # prefs.arc